Walnut - Year 1

 Mrs Porter Thursday & Friday

-This term we are also welcoming Miss Walker, a 3rd year Teacher Trainee
+This term we are also welcoming Miss Gibbs, a 2nd year Teacher Trainee from Oxford Brookes,

 Important Information